smart-on-fhir/health-cards/docs/index.md

 ### Health Cards are Small

-To ensure that all Health Cards can be represented in QR Codes, issuers SHALL ensure that the following constraints apply at the time of issuance:
+To ensure that all Health Cards can be represented in QR codes, issuers SHALL ensure that the following constraints apply at the time of issuance:

 * JWS Header
     * header includes `alg: "ES256"`